Latest News

 Developmental psychopathology; Developmental cognitive neuroscience; Childhood Adversity; Resilience; Child and adolescent mental health; Emotional awareness; Emotion regulation; Interoception

-I am developmental psychologist and will be starting as Psychology faculty at in Spring 2024.
+I am developmental psychologist.
 My research investigates how adverse childhood experiences like abuse, neglect, and poverty impact the way teenagers experience emotions in their brains, bodies, and minds, and the role that plays in their mental health.

 Positive Psychology Lab